Chile's Pinera, at inauguration, vows to end 'stagnation'

 Pinera’s incoming finance minister, Felipe Larrain, said he would rein in government spending this year, after Bachelet’s government left a bigger-than-expected fiscal deficit of 2.1 percent of gross domestic product instead of 1.7 as targeted.

-“Without a doubt, it’s bad news,” Larrain told journalists at the inauguration.
-“We’re going to have to get to work to examine and understand how this deficit increase happened.”
+“Without a doubt, it’s bad news,” Larrain told journalists at the inauguration.“We’re going to have to get to work to examine and understand how this deficit increase happened.”

 As a candidate, Pinera said he would gradually balance the budget over six to eight years.